Koalisyon ng Nagkakaisang Pilipino: History

 On December 11, 2003, the opposition parties Pwersa ng Masang Pilipino (PMP), Laban ng Demokratikong Pilipino (LDP) formed KNP, with the addition of Nene Pimintel's PDP–Laban.
 Pimintel notably voted in favor of evidence examination during the Impeachment trial of Joseph Estrada, and his party joined People Power Coalition in 2001.

 Movie star Fernando Poe Jr. and former PNP Chief and Senator Panfilo "Ping" Lacson are the top contenders of the KNP's presidential nomination, with Poe officially selected by the KNP committee which Makati Mayor Jejomar Binay and Senator Juan Ponce Enrile are members.
 Loren Legarda, who failed to get the Lakas presidential nomination, selected as Vice Presidential nominee in the first month of 2004.
 Legarda resigned at Lakas after President Arroyo's retraction of her statement in 2002 officially declares intention to run for full term.
 The Nationalist People's Coalition also joined KNP, with only the members of a wing led by former Senator Ernesto "Ernie" Maceda, and House Minority Leader Chiz Escudero, which became KNP's spokesman.

 By mid-2003, Maceda said that multiple meetings of First Gentleman Mike Arroyo and his golfing buddies (which some of them are Arroyo's wife cronies) held at the Macapagal residence at Forbes Park in Makati City to strengthen her campaign.

 In April 12, 2004, KNP disclosed the plan of the administration's camp to thwart any protests in case of an Arroyo victory.
 Is it called "Oplan Checkmate," and it plans to isolate Poe and Legarda from the slate of the coalition who are in "a position to mount mass actions" against the government.
 One of those contacted was Enrile and Gringo Honasan (who serving as Poe's chief for votes security), notable heroes of the People Power in 1986, and Pimintel.

 In April 17, 2004, 11 KNP staff leaves the coalition that either jumps into the administration camp or support other candidates.
 KNP later denied those and they said that those staff who leave are only finding a higher salary job.
-Prospero Pichay, who is a congressman from Surigao del Sur said that the coalition should be called "Koalisyon ng Nagkakalasang Pilipino".
+Prospero Pichay, who is a congressman from Surigao del Sur said that the coalition should be called "Koalisyon ng Nagkakalasang Pilipino" (English: Coalition of Divided Filipinos).
 Pichay also said that Poe did not have the skill of a leader as the latter can't unite the opposition.

 In 2004, days before the election day, the NPC–Tarlac chapter led by the Tarlac Governor Jose Yap rallied behind Arroyo, but supported KNP's Loren Legarda for vice presidency.